Skip to main content

 Baby Powder Settlements & Ongoing Talc Litigation

 Johnson & Johnson has reportedly set $3.9 billion aside to pay for litigation costs related to an ongoing legal battle involving its iconic baby powder brand.
 Thousands of lawsuits have been filed on behalf of women diagnosed with ovarian cancer and mesothelioma, with claims that the talcum powder is linked to their cancers.
-Baby powder settlements have the potential to right some of the wrong some women have suffered, pay for medical costs and lost earnings.
+Baby powder settlements have the potential to right some of the wrong some women have suffered, and pay for medical costs and lost earnings.

 The company pulled talc-based baby powder from some shelves in the United States last year, though still says the product is safe to use.
 Critics and plaintiffs, however, allege the talc may be contaminated with asbestos, and may have directly caused cancer in thousands of consumers.

 J&J says they set aside the legal funds for “talc related reserves and certain settlements.”
 Legal costs have mounted for the company in recent years, and in 2019 $400 million was held for litigation expenses.
-One reason the new figure is much higher are the rising number of pending talc cancer cases filed.
+One reason the new figure is much higher is the rising number of pending talc cancer cases filed.
 As of January 3, 2021, Johnson & Johnson has 25,000 baby powder lawsuits pending in the U.S.

 The Lyon Firm has been involved in baby powder litigation from the beginning and is reviewing new talc cancer cases nationwide.
-If you or a loved one has suffered due talcum use in the past, contact an attorney to investigate.
+If you or a loved one has suffered due to talcum use in the past, contact an attorney to investigate.
 Joe Lyon has the experience, the passion and the resources to build the strongest case possible for his clients.

 J&J Baby Powder Settlements